luxao/android_app/README.md

-# DP ANDROID APP PROJECT
+# THESIS ANDROID APP PROJECT

 # Versioning
 - Versioning is in syntax X.Y.Z where: